Texas Scorecard Fellowship

 Will Texas Scorecard pay for my travel to Central Texas or any other incidentals?

-No. The $10,000 stipend (paid in 5 installments) for participation in the Texas Scorecard Journalism Fellowship will be the only guaranteed financial compensation given to fellows.
+No. The $2,000 monthly stipend for participation in the Fellowship will be the only guaranteed financial compensation given to fellows.

 Can non-Texans apply?